-Figure A.10 - Robustness of General Election Analysis to Scaling Thresholds.
+Figure I.1 - Robustness of General Election Analysis to Scaling Thresholds.
 This figure reports the coefficient on Midpoint across donor thresholds.
 The donor threshold is the minimum number of unique donors that both candidates in a race must receive a contribution from to be included in the analysis.
 Vertical bars report 95% confidence intervals.
+HMH score refers to Handan-Nader, Myers, Hall score.